-The Stage 2 archaeological assessment of the study area was conducted on September 23, 2024 under PIF #: P1037-0313-2024, issued to Michael Golloher, M.Sc.
+The Stage 2 archaeological assessment of the study area was conducted on September 23, 2024 under PIF #: P1037-0314-2024, issued to Michael Golloher, M.Sc.
 (P1037).
 The weather during the survey was sunny and warm.
 At no time were weather or lighting conditions detrimental to the observation or recovery of archaeological material.

-Approximately 17% of the study area was assessed through a test pit survey, with the remaining area not assessed due to evidence of subsurface disturbance from the construction of residential buildings and a gravel commercial lot.
-Test pits were spaced at maximum intervals of five metres apart, and to within one metre of standing structures.
-Each test pit was excavated by hand to 30 centimetres in diametre and was excavated into the first five centimetres of subsoil.
+The study area was assessed through a test pit survey.

+Test pits were spaced at maximum intervals of five metres apart.
+Each test pit was excavated by hand to 30 centimetres in diameter and was excavated into the first five centimetres of subsoil.
 Depth varied between 25 and 30 centimetres.
 Each test pit was examined for stratigraphy, cultural features, or evidence of fill, and all soil was screened through wire mesh of 6 millimetre width.
 All test pits were backfilled.
-The subsurface stratigraphy consisted of a dark brown clay topsoil horizon over an orange clay subsoil (Image 16).
+The subsurface stratigraphy consisted of a dark brown sandy loam topsoil horizon overlaying a reddish orange subsoil (Image 6).
 No archaeological material was identified during the course of the survey.